laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 ###### [Image source](http://www.brainfarmcinema.com/red.aspx)

-For this category, I'm thinking of things like HD/DV camcorders over Firewire, an HD-SDI or component capture card, or high end production cameras like the Red Epic or Arri Alexa (ok, maybe those are a little ridiculous).
+Webcams can only go so far in terms of quality.
 There are various reasons for wanting something in this category. and it usually comes down to needing really high quality and high resolution images at a very low latency.
 You may also be working with some unusual equipment, capturing input from another computer or image device that isn't a camera or have some other concerns about image input.
 There are still a ton of things you can do with analog cameras that you simply cannot do yet with all digital setups.

 These cameras tend to have the same qualities/pros/cons as the standard webcam does.
 There are just a few important differences in certain use cases.